Company Details

 Company Address

 In 1884 George Sallnow Martin's father, James, bought Horne & Thornthwaite which was to be managed by G.S.
 Martin, the arrangement could not have lasted long.
+An 1893 advertisement by G.S.
+Martin notes that he was for seven years at the Birkbeck Institution, this would make it 1886 that he started trading under his own name at Bream's Buildings (then the location of the Birkbeck).
 An 1887 advertisement notes that he was for eight years with Ross.
-An 1893 advertisement notes that he was for seven years at the Birkbeck Institution, this would be 1886 when he set up at Bream's Buildings (then the location of the Birkbeck) but the relationship is not clear.
 Martin was later in partnership with George Spiller trading as Spiller & Martin at 3 Wigmore, the partnership was dissolved in 1897.
+Later, he was trading as an optician and spectacle maker from Margaret street, Oxford Circus.

 References: